Zero-COVID: Taiwan

 Taiwan maintained near-zero viral prevalence throughout 2020, totaling just 56 known locally transmitted cases (out of a population of 23.6 million) through 31 December 2020.

 Taiwan experienced its largest outbreak from April to August 2021, initially caused by violations of COVID-19 quarantine rules by international flight crews.
 On 15 May 2021, Taiwan identified more than 100 daily cases for the first time since the start of the pandemic.
 The outbreak was brought to an end on 25 August 2021, when Taiwan recorded no new locally transmitted cases for the first time since May 2021.

-In April 2022, the government departed from Zero-COVID, launching a revised strategy — billed as the "new Taiwanese model" — that no longer focuses on total suppression, but rather shifts to mitigating the effects of the pandemic.
-Premier Su Tseng-chang was cited as saying the new model is not the same as "living with COVID-19", as the virus would not be allowed to spread unchecked, but active prevention of the virus' spread would be balanced with allowing people to live normal lives and a stable reopening of the economy.
+In April 2022, the government departed from Zero-COVID, launching a revised strategy—billed as the "new Taiwanese model"—that no longer focuses on total suppression, but rather shifts to mitigating the effects of the pandemic.
+Premier Su Tseng-chang was cited as saying the new model is not the same as "living with COVID-19", as the virus would not be allowed to spread unchecked, but active prevention of the virus's spread would be balanced with allowing people to live normal lives and a stable reopening of the economy.
 As of early May 2022, the government has maintained the policy amidst a wave of infections that crossed 30,000 new COVID-19 cases for the first time since the pandemic began, and that Health minister Chen Shih-chung said was on track to reach up to 100,000 new infections daily.
 On 7 May 2022, Taiwan reported 46,377 new cases, overtaking the United States as the highest daily new case region.

-East Timor
+Timor-Leste

-Due to its fragile healthcare system, East Timor would have been deeply affected by a widespread COVID-19 outbreak.
-The East Timor government implemented a strategy to keep the virus out by closing the border with Indonesia, and only allowing entry of citizens by repatriation flights.
+Due to its fragile healthcare system, Timor-Leste would have been deeply affected by a widespread COVID-19 outbreak.
+The Timor-Leste government implemented a strategy to keep the virus out by closing the border with Indonesia, and only allowing entry of citizens by repatriation flights.
 This strategy was effective initially.
 During 2020, the country reported 44 infections and zero fatalities, and the country was able to function normally, with no lockdowns and largely maskless crowds celebrating Christmas in 2020.
 However, new variants caused a spike beginning in March 2021, prompting mask mandates and some restrictions on business operations.
 Timorese authorities were able to contain this outbreak by November 2021, and on 30 November, the state of emergency ended.
 Business restrictions, as well as the outdoor mask mandate, were lifted.
 The indoor mask mandate was lifted on 7 January 2022, and as of March 2022, the country maintained an elimination strategy to keep out all infections.